 Post-traumatic posterior tibial artery pseudoaneurysm

-Patient presented with swollen left leg 2 months after suffering a Grade IIIA open fracture of the shaft of left tibia.
+Patient presented with swollen left leg 2 months after suffering a grade IIIA open fracture of the shaft of the left tibia.

 Loading Stack -

 0 images remaining

 There is evidence of an encapsulated, predominantly hypoechoic collection with internal echoes measuring 3.3 x 2.3 x 3.0 cm in the middle of the left calf in close proximity to the left posterior tibial artery.
 Doppler ultrasound shows the yin-yang sign due to turbulent flow within the collection.

 The findings are suggestive of pseudoaneurysm of the left posterior tibial artery following an open fracture of left tibia.

 Posterior tibial artery pseudoaneurysm is a recognized, though uncommon, late manifestation of vascular injury associated with tibial fractures.
 Pseudoaneurysms are more common with penetrating injuries, e.g. bullet injury, than with blunt trauma.
 Patients usually present late with complications, e.g. rupture, thrombosis, hemorrhage, compression of surrounding soft tissues.